tttson/personal-website/README.md

 * would be good to include error message stating invalid order ID in the future
 * would be good to be able to enter multiple order IDs to return specific orders in one shot
 -DELETE: if he/she needs to delete an item from the database, he/she can navigate to the update orders page where they can enter the order ID and click  'delete entire  order' or remove a single item from the order.
--CREATE: if he/she needs to create orders, the navigation bar hosts the link to create orders.
+CREATE: if he/she needs to create orders, the navigation bar hosts the link to create orders.
 Once on the create order page, he/she enters valid user ID to get the user in database.
 Once user ID is entered, a items are selected via the checkbox.
 When ready, he/she can submit the new order and the order table and the order items table will be updated.
--READ: Product tables, Itemized order tables, Orders by Customer ID table, Users tables are available
+READ: Product tables, Itemized order tables, Orders by Customer ID table, Users tables are available
 * would be good to have filter abilities on the UI

 ## File directories